 In establishing our overall approach to the group audit, we determined the type of work that needed to be undertaken by each of the components.
-We determined that there are four significant components of the Group, MiLoc Group Limited, as an entity, MiLoc Pharmaceutical (HK) Limited, MiLoc Medical Jor 1 Limited and Star Collaboration (Guangzhou) Limited.
-MiLoc Group Limited is a Cayman entity with no statutory audit requirement, transactions are limited to administrative and professional fees, these were provided by management to us, and we performed audit procedures accordingly.
-The other components are based in Hong Kong, and we engaged with the component auditor to direct the audit process for MiLoc Pharmaceutical (HK) Limited, MiLoc Medical Jor 1 Limited and Star Collaboration (Guangzhou) Limited.
+We determined that there are six significant components of the Group, CRUSHMETRIC Group Limited(formerly known as MiLOC Group Limited), as an entity, Crushmetric eCommerce (HK) Limited (formerly known as MiLOC Pharmaceutical (HK) Limited, MiLOC Medical Jor 1 Limited, Star Collaboration (Guangzhou) Limited, Richmond Group Limited and Crushmetric Limited.
+CRUSHMETRIC Group Limited is a Cayman entity with no statutory audit requirement, transactions are limited to administrative and professional fees, these were provided by management to us, and we performed audit procedures accordingly.
+The other components are based in Hong Kong, and we engaged with the component auditor to direct the audit process for Crushmetric eCommerce (HK) Limited, MiLOC Medical Jor 1 Limited, Star Collaboration (Guangzhou) Limited, Richmond Group Limited and Crushmetric Limited.
 Following discussions held at the planning stage, we issued instructions to the component auditor that detailed the significant risks to be addressed through the audit procedures and indicated the information we required to be reported, we reviewed their working papers and discussed key findings.
 This, together with the audit procedures performed by ourselves at Group level, gave us appropriate evidence for our opinion on the Group financial statements.